Modernization Project Resources

 7. Some of my customers have questions or issues with the new Time and Attendance Mobile App.
 Who can I connect them with for assistance?

-Customers facing issues with the Mobile Apps can reach out to the TDHS Customer Hotline at 1 (615) 313-4700.
+Customers facing issues with the Mobile Apps can reach out to the One DHS Contact Center at 1-833-772-TDHS (8347).